amesones-dev/blog/_posts/2023-11-02-ansible-intro.md

 Ansible is very demanded in the modern DevOps industry, and it's a standard management tool for [Red Hat Enterprise Linux](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux).

-There are a few of the many tools based or built on top of Ansible for Infrastructure management and automation, both for on-premises and public cloud:
+These are a few of the many tools based or built on top of Ansible for Infrastructure management and automation, both for on-premises and public cloud:
 * [Ansible Tower](https://docs.ansible.com/ansible-tower/)
 * [Ansible AWX](https://github.com/ansible/awx/blob/devel/README.md)
 * [Semaphore, Ansible GUI](https://www.ansible-semaphore.com/)